SergiuBabin/All-for-interview/spring/README.md

 It will be recursively scanning packege.

-<span style="color:orange">@Override</span> -> Tell compiler we are overriding a method.
+<font color='red'>@Override</font> -> Tell compiler we are overriding a method.
 At compilation time, compiler will check/verify the override.

 ***@Components*** -> We can use @Component across the application to mark the beans as Spring's managed components.